-Michelle Stevenson - Community Partnership Leader will be in attendance for this item.
+Michelle Stevenson - Community Partnership Leader was in attendance for this item.

-Miss Stevenson advised that the purpose of the report was to update the Subcommittee on the Strategic Framework that has been developed by Council for the 2018-2028 Long Term Plan.
+Miss Stevenson advised that the purpose of the report was to update the Community Boards on the Strategic Framework that has been developed by Council for the 2018-2028 Long Term Plan.